Kiel, Wisconsin

 Kiel is a city in Calumet and Manitowoc counties in the U.S. state of Wisconsin.
-The population was 3,738 at the 2010 census.
-Of this, 3,429 residents lived in Manitowoc County, and 309 residents lived in Calumet County.
+The population was 3,932 at the 2020 census.
+Of this, 3,585 residents lived in Manitowoc County, and 347 residents lived in Calumet County.
 The city is located primarily within Manitowoc County, though a portion extends west into adjacent Calumet County and is known as "Hinzeville".

-Kiel was once known as the "Wooden Shoes Capital of Wisconsin," as it held the only wooden shoes factory in Wisconsin.
+Kiel was once known as the "Wooden Shoes Capital of Wisconsin," as it held the only wooden shoe factory in Wisconsin.

 History

 In 1852 Charley Lindemann immigrated to the area and began a settlement among the Native American Menominee and Potawatomi tribes.
 His wife named the community after her home town of Kiel, Germany.
 Two years later, Col. Henry F. Belitz, later nicknamed the "Father of Kiel", built a hotel and mill along the north side of the Sheboygan River.
 A road was built across Wisconsin to connect Green Bay with Milwaukee area communities.
 The bridge was built across the Sheboygan River in 1858 connecting Kiel with Sheboygan.
 In the late nineteenth century to the early twentieth century, Kiel became a manufacturing area with businesses specializing in brick, wood shoes, machine, and furniture manufacturing.

 A book called Yellowbird written by Kielite Henry Goeres in the late 1800s recounts - in a blend of fact and fiction - the early history of the settlement in the 1850s when European settlers interacted with Native Americans in the area.

 Kiel was incorporated as a village in 1892 and later incorporated as a city.
 The city continues to retain a diverse manufacturing and commercial base.

 In 2022, a Title IX investigation was opened into three students at Kiel Middle School for sexual harassment.
 The students allegedly refused to use a fellow student's preferred gender pronouns.
 A series of bomb threats against the school district were made in the days following the investigation, forcing the district to evacuate the schools on May 23 and to cancel classes on May 24.
 On May 26 the school district announced that the remainder of the school year would be conducted virtually.
 The city government cancelled the city's Memorial Day parade on the same day.
 As of June 3, the investigations had been closed by the district, and attorneys were looking to clear the students' records.